vfarah-if/NodeCodingExercise/test-pnpm/battleships/README.md

 1. ✅ Ensure the `print` command reflects in-progress state correctly.
 2. ✅ Ship symbols (`x`, `o`, `X`) match game state expectations.

+# Summary

+Thanks [*Mark Gray*](https://www.codurance.com/katas/battleships), I enjoyed this kata as a more interesting "outside in" kata, with mocking and all sorts of interesting kata practises to explore.
+I found myself working on this kata the way I would in real life, using outside in, *faking* it until I make it, generating some stuff and then continuing inside out.
+I left an audit trail around how I broke it up in the commits, sometimes found myself vetting concepts and and then rewinding ideas.
+I left it in draft as I only got up to Phase4 and then stopped as all the most interesting things had been explored and documented.